mhb11/sample-test/README.md

 ## Getting started

-Please use this repo as template and add "nabeel-raresense" or "nabeel.raresense@gmail.com" as collaborator on your private repository.
+Please use this repo as template and add "shahzAlKhan" as collaborator on your private repository.

 ## Table of contents